MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 Based on answers 23 and 24, there was no point in performing monitoring on the deployed model.
+Monitoring would have been done by using a tool like Prometheus to collect metrics from the API and Grafana to visualize the metrics.
+The goal of monitoring would be to track the performance of the API over time and to identify potential issues before they become critical.
+The metrics that would be collected could include the response time of the API, the number of requests it receives, and the error rate.
+Additionally, data drift detection could be implemented to monitor the performance of the model over time and to identify when the model needs to be retrained.

 ## Overall discussion of project